herumi/bls/readme.md

 This library is an implementation of BLS threshold signature, which supports the new BLS Signatures specified at [Ethereum 2.0 Phase 0](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/beacon-chain.md#bls-signatures).

+## News
+- 2020/Oct/07 add `blsMultiVerify` to process many verification all togather with multi thread.

 ## Support architectures

 - Windows Visual Studio / MSYS2(MinGW-w64)